Sporty, practical and more comfortable than you’d expect from a sports SUV, but the Cupra Ateca’s cabin is dreary and feels dated

 In town

-The Cupra Ateca can be comfortable, sort of, soaking up bumps with ease and going round corners with minimum fuss.
-Drive it like this and your passengers will never know they are in a car that can beat many a hot hatch away from the lights.
+The Cupra Ateca does a good job of soaking up bumps and going round corners with minimum fuss, even if it does feel jittery on pockmarked roads.
+Drive it gently and your passengers will never know they’re in a car that can beat many a hot hatch away from the lights.

 On the motorway

-You can also spec a Travel Assist package on certain versions, which is designed to ease the stress of long distance driving by gently steering you within your lane.
+You can also specify a Travel Assist package on certain versions, which is designed to ease the stress of long distance driving by gently steering you within your lane and keeping you at a fixed distance to the car in front of you via the active cruise control.
+It’s an effective system, neither too intrusive nor untrustworthy.

 On a twisty road